open-telemetry/opentelemetry-specification/specification/library-guidelines.md

 See the [Concurrency and Thread-Safety](concurrency.md) specification for guidelines on what concurrency safeties should API implementations provide and how they should be documented.

+## API and SDK Compatibility

+Read about [API and SDK compatibility](specification/compatibility.md) guarantees that the language library must adhere to.